-Intersection Type Condition Separated Bicycle Lane Conventional/Buffered Bike Lane Bicycle Boulevard Signalized Turn Conflict No Markings Signalized No Turn Conflict ----- ----- No Markings Signalized Bikeway Corridor Turns Left Unsignalized High Turning Volume No Markings Unsignalized All other conditions ----- No Markings Unsignalized Bikeway Corridor Turns Left No Markings
+Intersection Type Condition Separated Bicycle Lane Conventional/Buffered Bike Lane Bicycle Boulevard

+Signalized Turn Conflict No Markings

+No Turn Conflict No Markings

+Bikeway Corridor Turns Left

+Unsignalized High Turning Volume No Markings

+All other conditions No Markings

+Bikeway Corridor Turns Left No Markings

-\Additional treatment may be needed
+Additional treatment may be needed

 Bicycle crossings may also be supplemented with green-colored pavement.
-If used, the green-colored pavement shall align with the dotted extension line pattern of the dotted edge lines.
+If used, the green-colored pavement ~~should~~shall align with the dotted extension line pattern of the dotted edge lines.
 If the green-colored bike crossings are proposed parallel to pedestrian crosswalks comprised of wide longitudinal lines (i.e., high visibility crosswalks) the dotted extension lines and green-colored pavement should align with the crosswalk markings.
 See Figure 6-26.
 This placement will reduce pavement marking clutter and ensure that the green-colored markings are spaced to avoid motorist wheel paths and improve the longevity of the markings.

-At locations where the bicycle crossing is contiguous to the pedestrian crossing, the dotted extension line nearest the pedestrian crossing shall be retained.
-The edge of the crosswalk shall not serve as the edge of the bicycle crossing.
+At locations where the bicycle crossing is ~~contiguous to~~ less than 1 ft. from the pedestrian crossing, the dotted extension line nearest the pedestrian crossing ~~shall be retained, can be removed, allowing~~the the edge of the crosswalk ~~shall not~~to serve as the edge of the bicycle crossing.